Private William Feening

 4th Battalion, AIF

-Service details: Feening enlisted on 16 November 1914 and was allocated to the 2nd Reinforcements, 4th Battalion.
-It is believed that Feening sailed to Egypt aboard A48 HMAT Seang Bee which left Sydney on 11 February 1915.
-On 10 April 1915, Feening embarked on the Lake Michigan for the trip to Gallipoli.
-The 4th Battalion took part in the ANZAC landing on 25 April 1915 as part of the second and third waves and were actively involved in the defence of the beachhead.
-In August 1915, along with the rest of the 1st Brigade, the 4th Battalion led the charge at Lone Pine.
-On 3 September 1915, Feening suffered concussion and was admitted to the 1st Australian Casualty Clearing Station with pyrexia of unknown origin and was later listed as dangerously ill.
-Two days later, he was transported aboard the SS Neuralia to Imbros, a Greek Island used as a staging post for operations on the Gallipoli peninsula and was admitted to the 25th Casualty Clearing Station, and later transported aboard the HS Oxfordshire to a hospital in Malta.
-He was transferred to the King George Hospital at Stamford, England n 24 September 1915.
-Feening’s date of discharge from hospital was not noted on his service record.
-However, he was listed as being transferred from Abbey Wood convalescent hospital, Kent to Monte Video in Weymouth on 5 May 1916.
+Feening enlisted on 16 November 1914 and was allocated to the 2nd Reinforcements, 4th Battalion.
+He sailed to Egypt aboard HMAT Seang Bee, which left Sydney on 11 February 1915.
+He was with his Battalion when it took part in the ANZAC landing on 25 April 1915.
+In August 1915, the 4th Battalion led the charge at Lone Pine.
+On 3 September, Feening suffered concussion from a shell and later wrote ‘I got blown up and buried – had a very narrow squeak of being killed… I put in 21 weeks at Gallipoli’.
+He was admitted to the 1st Australian Casualty Clearing Station.
+Two days later, he was transported to Imbros, a Greek Island used as a staging post for operations on the Gallipoli Peninsula, and was then transferred to a hospital in Malta and then on to King George Hospital at Stamford, England on 24 September 1915.
+He loved his time in London and even visited the King’s stables at Buckingham Palace.
+From London, he wrote a letter to his brother, which was published in the Nepean Times on 2 February 1916.